 Figure 2 here.
 Soil moisture function.

-The authors of the MOD16 algorithm have recognized problems with its performance in irrigated areas and wetland, and have updated the algorithm in an application in the Nile River Delta.
-The revised MOD16 uses radiometric land surface temperature (TR) to calculate a revised surface resistance to ET (Mu, 2013).
+The authors of the MOD16 algorithm have recognized problems with its performance in irrigated areas and wetland, and have updated the algorithm in an application in the Nile River Delta (Mu, 2013).
+The revised MOD16 uses radiometric land surface temperature (TR) to calculate a revised surface resistance to ET.
 In early 2014, NASA has officially approved this as the revised MOD16 product (Mu et al., 2013), and future evaluations of the algorithm should include irrigated and wetland environments.

 Mu et al (2011) validated MOD16 against eddy flux covariance towers, and report mean absolute bias in daily ET of 0.31-0.40 mm/d, or 24-25% of observed daily ET when using GMAO MERRA for meteorological input.
 Their flux towers were located in a range of biomes in the United States and at several sites in the Brazilian Amazon.
 The validation included two irrigated sites, both of which had higher error (1.2 mm/d, 72-76% of the observed mean) compared to the mean RMSE for all sites with flux tower data.